Visitors intending to reach the official website should visit miami-airport.com

 Quick Questions about Bus 150

 - Where does the bus depart from?
-From the Miami Central Station (Miami Intermodal Center).
+From the Miami Intermodal Center.
 You must take the free MIA Mover train from Level 3 of the airport terminal to get there.

 - How much does the ticket cost?
-The trip costs only $2.25 USD, a fraction of the price of a taxi or Uber.
+The trip costs just USD 2.25, a fraction of the price of a taxi or Uber, with a daily cap of USD 5.65.

 - How long does the trip take?
-The journey takes approximately 60 minutes, depending on traffic.
+The journey takes approximately 40-51 minutes, depending on traffic and the destination stop.

 - Is there space for luggage?
-Yes, the buses on this route are specially equipped with luggage racks for the convenience of travelers.
+Yes, buses on this route are specially equipped with luggage racks for passenger convenience.

 AI-generated image